 In anti-doping, not knowing is not an excuse!

 The principle of Strict Liability does not cater for the careless or ill-informed.
 Athletes not knowing about the Anti-Doping Rules is not an excuse.
 An Anti-Doping Rule Violation (ADRV) can happen regardless of whether an Athlete deliberately uses a prohibited substance.
-Many athletes have been banned after testing positive for prohibited substances through ‘inadvertent doping’.
+Many Athletes have been banned after testing positive for prohibited substances through ‘inadvertent doping’.
 Athletes have a responsibility to check any medications or supplements that they take, and this is discussed in more detail later in this protocol, but as outlined above the principle of Strict Liability is clear.
 Athletes should be confident that anything they ingest or use, including food, drink, medication, supplements and herbal remedies, does not contain a prohibited substance.
-It is not an excuse to state that an athlete has drunk from the wrong bottle, or has taken the wrong medication.
+It is not an excuse to state that an Athlete has drunk from the wrong bottle, or has taken the wrong medication.
+Remember Strict Liability (UKAD)

-Therapeutic Use Exemption (TUE) Guidance
+Applying for a Therapeutic Use Exemption (TUE)

 The athlete must apply for a TUE prior to the use of the prohibited substance or method.